ITI/mrnes/docs/mrnes.md

 Methods associated with a `FlowFrame` are

-- `func CreateFlowFrame(name,srcDev, dstDev, mode, flowmodel string, reqRate float64, frameSize int ) *FlowFrame ` returns a pointer to a `FlowFrame` structure that holds a flow's description. `Name` is any string that uniquely identifies the flow across the entire model.  `Groups` is a list of tags, as with other network devices. `SrcDev` and `DstDev` are the Name attributes of the endpoints that initiate and receive the flow.  `ReqRate` is the bandwidth---expressed in units of Mbit/sec---requested for the flow. `Mode` is one of 'pckt', 'elastic-flow', 'inelastic-flow', each of which describes the nature of the flow.   'pckt' means the flow is represented as a stream of individual packets.   'inelastic-flow' means that if the request to establish the flow is requested, the flow is assured to be delivered at the rate provided as 'ReqRate'. 'elastic-flow' means that the flow may be established at a rate that is smaller than that expressed in 'ReqRate', depending on bandwidth availability.
+- `func CreateFlowFrame(name,srcDev, dstDev, mode string, reqRate float64, frameSize int ) *FlowFrame ` returns a pointer to a `FlowFrame` structure that holds a flow's description. `Name` is any string that uniquely identifies the flow across the entire model.  `Groups` is a list of tags, as with other network devices. `SrcDev` and `DstDev` are the Name attributes of the endpoints that initiate and receive the flow.  `ReqRate` is the bandwidth---expressed in units of Mbit/sec---requested for the flow. `Mode` is one of 'pckt', 'elastic-flow', 'inelastic-flow', each of which describes the nature of the flow.   'pckt' means the flow is represented as a stream of individual packets.   'inelastic-flow' means that if the request to establish the flow is requested, the flow is assured to be delivered at the rate provided as 'ReqRate'. 'elastic-flow' means that the flow may be established at a rate that is smaller than that expressed in 'ReqRate', depending on bandwidth availability.
 In the case that `Mode` is 'pckt',  'ReqRate' gives the aggregate rate that packet bits are inserted into the network.
 The per-packet inter-arrival time is chosen to yield this aggregate rate.
-'FlowModel' gives a description of the inter-arrival time distribution when 'Mode' is 'pckt'.
-At present there are two models.
-'FlowModel' set to 'expon' makes the flow process a Poisson process, with exponentially distributed packet inter-arrival times.
-'FlowModel' set to 'const' sets the packet inter-arrival time to be constant, the inverse of the packet arrival rate.
 Finally, `FrameSize` is the number of bytes assumed to be in the packets, either when `Mode` is 'pckt' or when the impact of the represented 'virtual' packets are considered at interfaces at devices along the flow's route.

 - The single methods associated with a `FlowFrame` of significance is